connexcs/docs/docs/customer-portal/pbx.md

 ### Available Group types
 Each Group is configured with a routing strategy which determines how calls will be routed to the members of the group:

 1. **Parallel**: Rings a call to all members of the group simultaneously.
-The members' extensions ring for the length of time you specify.
-You can assign unique timeout timers for individual members.
+The members' extensions ring for the length of time specified.
+Individual members can have unique timeout timers.
 Note: this rings all members, even if they are already on a call.

     ![alt text][parallel]

-3. **Sequential**: Routes a call in a sequential order based on the order under Group Members.
+2. **Sequential**: Routes a call in a sequential order based on the order under Group Members.
 By default, a call is routed to the member with the highest value of the extension number (for example, 5021).
     + If the member is busy on another call or does not receive the call for a specific time duration, the call is routed to the member with the second highest value of the extension number (for example, 4097).
     + If the member with second highest extension number does not respond, the call is routed to the extension with the third highest value (for example, 4095).
 This process continues until a member receives the call.

     ![alt text][sequential]

 ## Queue
-The **Queue**
+The **Queue** places the caller in a call queue before routing the call to the next available member (whoever has been waiting longest to receive a call).
+If you use this routing strategy:

++ You can upload audio files that greet the caller and play music when the caller or the member puts the call on hold.
++ You don't need to specify the members of a group.
+Individuals who want to join the group must dial a specific extension number from their phone.
+To leave the group, they dial another number from their phone.
+So, a group that uses a Queue routing strategy does not necessarily have a fixed number of members.

+    ![alt text][queue]

 ## Audio